Office of Materials Management

 4. The Warehouse has been evaluated several times over the last several years by independent consultants.
 All reports have shown the Warehouse as very efficient and a state-of-the-art operation.
 The reports have also shown that the Warehouse represented a major cost savings to the University of Connecticut Health Center.

-More than 90% of all medical product used by the Hospital and Clinics
+Approximately 90% of all medical product used by the Hospital and Clinics can be found in the Central Warehouse formulary.

 Catalog: